winston/rails_utils/README.markdown

 This can be used to target CSS styles specifically at this controller or action.

-For example, given current controller and action to be `anime#show`, you can use `page_class` to include the controller name and action name as CSS classes on the page.
+For example, when controller and action is `anime#show`, you can use `page_class` to include the controller name and action name as CSS classes on the page.

     %body{ class: page_class }